Rhettus/blog/_posts/2024-09-07-om-1-birds-in-flight-settings.md

 # Download my settings
 All bird modes are operated with C1, C2, and C3.
 I have reset the other modes like A, S, and M for general purpose shooting, travel, landscapes etc. When shooting those I generally use single shot S-AF, no subject detection, single point AF, but still the electronic shutter.

 The following can be restored in OM Workstation.
 If you experience issues or thing appear worse, perform factory reset and apply the settings manually.
+Please note I take no responsibility for any issues these setting may cause.
+Personally I would apply the settings manually instead of taking some unknown internet persons word for it.

 [OM-1 Saved Settings](../assets/img/OM-1/OM-1_20240907.set)